-Jeff Osmond was born in South Dakota and raised in Faribault, a small rural town in southern Minnesota.
-At a very early age Jeff demonstrated a natural ability to draw and paint, winning several awards in adult juried art shows.
-Although he considers himself to be a self-taught artist he did take some art instruction in college at the University of Wisconsin.
-He was most influenced by painting professor Keiko Hara who taught him the harsh lesson that he was there to learn and not to complete paintings.
-As he finished a painting she would critique it, then have him prime over it to begin a new painting.
-Jeff has participated in several group shows in the Boston area and in 2004 he had his first solo show.
-He has been represented by other establishments in Provincetown and is currently showing his work at the Woodman Shimko Gallery.
-Jeff paints in both oil and acrylic mediums.
-His realistic landscapes of Provincetown and his surreal still-life paintings are very refined and detailed.
-He uses multiple layers of oil glazes to build depth and detail.
-When using acrylics his approach is much looser.
-He uses multiple layers of unexpected colors to build a foundation.
-He then uses linear applications or a series of cross-hatch brush work to create focus.
-His acrylic paintings depict subject matter in a style that is a combination of chaos and control.
-Jeff Osmond is currently a resident of Provincetown and spends much of the winter in Wilton Manors, Florida.
-Jeff continues to explore various mediums and use new techniques in his painting.
-Expect the unexpected in his future work as he explores other styles to express how he sees and interprets the world around him.
+Jeff Osmond was born in South Dakota, but grew up in the quaint rural town of Faribault, nestled in southern Minnesota.
+From an early age, his innate talent for drawing and painting shone through, earning him recognition with multiple awards at adult juried art exhibitions.
+Although he considers himself a self-taught artist, he did pursue some art instruction during his college years at the University of Wisconsin.
+It was there that he encountered a formidable influence in his painting journey, Professor Keiko Hara, who imparted the invaluable lesson that his purpose was to learn, not merely to complete paintings.
+Under her guidance, Jeff would finish a painting only to have it critiqued, subsequently priming over it to embark on a new creation.
+Jeff's artistic journey has led him to participate in various group exhibitions in the Boston area, culminating in his first solo show in 2004.
+He has also been proudly represented by other esteemed galleries in Provincetown, with his current showcase at the Woodman Shimko Gallery.
+In his artistic expression, Jeff wields both oil and acrylic mediums.
+His realistic landscapes of Provincetown and surreal still-life paintings bear witness to meticulous refinement and intricate detailing.
+With oils, he employs multiple layers of glazes to craft depth and precision.
+Conversely, his approach with acrylics takes on a more unstructured form, featuring a foundation built from unexpected hues.
+He then utilizes linear applications or a series of cross-hatch brushwork to instill focus.
+His acrylic works manifest subject matter in a style that marries chaos with control.
+Presently a resident of Provincetown, Jeff Osmond also spends a significant portion of his winters in Wilton Manors, Florida.
+His artistic journey continues to evolve as he explores diverse mediums and embraces novel techniques in his painting.
+Anticipate the unexpected in his future creations as he delves into alternative styles to convey his unique perspective on the world that surrounds him.